The Radio Room Main Operating Positions

 (#9420), QRP - ARCI (#3904) and 10-10 (#5991).

-My interest in electronics started in 1961 when I
+My interest in electronics started in early 1961

-was eleven years old.
-Not too long after my initial interest, I studied and tested for my Novice
+when I was just eleven years old.
+Not too long after my initial interest, I studied and tested for my

-Amateur Radio license.
-At sixteen, I took the Federal Communications Commission (FCC) exam for the 3rd
+Novice amateur radio license.
+At fifteen, I took the FCC (Federal Communications Commission) exam for

-Class Broadcast Permit and started to work for Lake Superior Broadcasting (WDMJ AM/FM).
-I worked for
+the 3rd Class Broadcast Permit, and started to work for Lake Superior Broadcasting (WDMJ AM/FM).
+I

-them while in high school and college in addition to WNMR-FM at Northern Michigan University.
+worked for them while in high school and college, and I also worked, for a limited time, at Northern Michigan

 In 1968, I joined the United States Air Force and trained as an air-traffic control radar technician serving

-Tech, I did volunteer work for the Military Affiliate Radio Service (MARS Call-signs AI8NP and AIA8NP), and
+volunteer work for the Military Affiliate Radio Service (MARS Call-signs AI8NP and AIA8NP), and the American

 After leaving the Air Force in 1972, I worked 2 years for Gulf Coast Broadcasting in Gulfport,

-In February 2008, after 21 years, I retired from AT&T Mobility (Cingular / AT&T Wireless / McCaw
+In February 2008, after 21 years with AT&T Mobility (Cingular / AT&T Wireless / McCaw Communications)

-Communications) as Operation's Manager and joined the ranks of the unemployed.
-Having enough of the big
+I retired as Operation's Manager and joined the ranks of the unemployed.
+Having enough of the big city

-city life, I left Texas and moved back "home" to Marquette in the Upper Peninsula of Michigan, fully
+life, I left Austin, Texas and moved back "home" to Marquette in the Upper Peninsula of Michigan, fully

 realizing that most people move south when they retire.